 While this company also offers a free 30 days trial, it only offers a crippled version.
 Therefore, I was unable to test the capabilities of the paid version.

 Like Sophos, the free version of this antivirus also allows users to install it on up to 10 devices and has support for the Macintosh too.
-However, I was shocked to see the pricing for the paid version and the fine print that most people are apt to miss.
+However, I was shocked to see the pricing for the McAfee LiveSafe.

-A huge banner on their site offers protection for up to ten devices for one year for $109.99.
-The price for a single device is $69.99 and $89.99 for 5 devices.
+A huge banner on their site offers protection for up to ten devices for one year.
+The price for a single device and 5 devices, respectively, was also quite competitive.

 The single device version does not offer ID theft protection or a safe family module.
 The five device license does offer the former but does not include the latter.
 Therefore, you have to purchase a 10 device license to get all facilities such as:

 • File encryption

 • Antimalware, antivirus, antispam, and

 • PC optimization which includes a shredder and quick clean module

 However, with the new McAfee LiveSafe, you can also have identify and privacy protection for all your devices at a cheap cost.

 I can understand the necessity for a quick clean module, but I see no reason to include a shredder.